 In New England, Foxwoods and Mohegan Sun will be opening on June 1st to Governor Lamont’s dismay.
-Rhode Island Gov. Gina Raimondo said she expects the Rhode Island Twin River Casinos to reopen either on June 8th or June 15th.
+Rhode Island Gov. Gina Raimondo said she expects the Rhode Island Twin River Casinos to reopen on June 8th or June 15th.
 Lagging behind both states, Massachusetts won’t be allowed to reopen for at least another 5 weeks.
 The Massachusetts Gaming Commission continues to work on the opening date.
 Both Maine casinos are still closed until further notice.

 Changes in the casino to protect everyone might be around for a while.
 But in this industry, you never know how long.
 Experiments like skill-based slots and the server-based gaming era continue to be afterthoughts.
-How long will face masks, temperature checks, and plexiglass be part of our “New Normal.”
+So how long will face masks, temperature checks, and plexiglass be part of our “New Normal.”

 Casinos Need to Hear From You